 - The expected outputs and outcomes of the activity, with milestone dates for expected achievement of each. - An outcome is what the project/activity wants to achieve.
-Outputs are the activities or products/items that contribute to achieving the outcome the steps on the way. - How progress will be measured.
+Outputs are the activities or products/items that contribute to achieving the outcome the steps on the way. - How progress will be measured (including baseline data).